 How far can you work up the pyramid and then repeat in reverse order?
 You always can end the workout with a two-mile run.
 Or mix intervals of half-mile tempo/paced runs every fifth set of the pyramid to maintain your two-mile run times.
 Check out the new Army CFT PT pyramid workout.

 Your leg days will be a great day to add in the following new exercises, such as the shuttle run, drag and carry test as well as the medicine ball throw and deadlift.
 If you are used to doing leg days, deadlifts likely will not be new to you, but adding in farmer walks, sled pulls and shuttle runs could be.
 A way to mix in them all into a challenging leg circuit would be the following:

 - Repeat 3-4 times

 - Cardio of choice 5 minutes (replace with shuttle/drag/carry 1-2 times during workout)

-- Dead lift 5 reps
+- Deadlift 5 reps

-Top It Off With Cardio
+Top It Off with Cardio

-Want to Learn More About Getting Army Fit?
+Want to Learn More About Military Life?

-Whether you're thinking of joining the military, looking for fitness and basic training tips, and keeping up with military life and benefits, Military.com has you covered.
-Sign up for a free Military.com membership to have military news, updates, and resources delivered directly to your inbox.
+Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
+Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.